phillips109/tax-bash/README.md

 It contains for each form, in the Data folder, data files for each user entry created in step 5, It contains for each form, in the Main folder, a new tax-bash interface file containing the menus created in step 6.

-## How to download the /7App folder, which is the program tax-bash, to your computer
+## Create a tar file of folder 7App

-1. Create a tar file of the folder /7App
+Create a tar file of the folder /7App
 Go up to ~/FormFactory/T22/ where you will find the file mkT22tar.sh file which will create the tar file of 7App in a directory called T23.

-2. Create a folder for your tax-bash program.
-   I would suggests ~/Tax-bash but you could use something like ~//TB to hide the program from prying eyes.
-   Under the Tax-bash folder you could have a directory made up of your initials in case you decide to calculate taxes for anyone other than yourself.

-3. Copy the shell file downloadT23.sh to your folder.
-   Go to your ~/Tax-bash/PW/ directory and copy ~/FormFactory/T23/downloadT23.sh to it.

-4. Run that shell file (./downloadT23.sh)
-   This will create a directory T22 and the files from 7App will be extracted into it.

-5. Change to the newly created /Tax-bash/PW/T23/Main directory.

-6. Type ./tax-bash to start the program.

-## How to update your program with any changes from Formfactory.

-   Simply run the /Tax-bash/PW/T23/downloadT23.sh file again.
-   Any new forms or changes to the program will be updated, but your data will not be overwritten.

-## To summarize: The end user who wants to use tax-bash to do his taxes will
-1. Create a Tax-bash directory with an optional subdirectory consisting of his initials.
-2. Into this subdirectory  he will copy the downloadT23.sh file.
-3. Running this .sh file will download the Tax-bash application ready for use to create a tax return.
-   Running this .sh file at a later date will uupdate the application without overwriting the user's data.